Quitch/AI-Bugfixes/README.md

 ### What It Doesn't Do

-- Fix issues which impact Galactic War, as this mode cannot load server mods.
+- Fix these issues in Galactic War, as this mode cannot load server mods.
+- Build the Piranha Gunboat as this is an enhancement outside the mod's scope.
+- Build the Stryker Attack Vehicle as this is an enhancement outside the mod's scope.

 ## Translations